-Some medications can alleviate the symptoms (for example, medications to alleviate erectile dysfunction or to help overcome vaginal dryness).
-However, to successfully manage psychosexual dysfunction, it is important to treat and manage the mental and emotional issues that underlie the problem.
+Some medications can alleviate the symptoms.
+However, to successfully manage psychosexual dysfunction, it is important to treat and manage mental and emotional issues.

 Treatment options for psychosexual dysfunction include the following:

-You talk and work with a psychiatrist, psychologist, social worker or licensed counselor to figure out ways to deals with stressful or painful issues.
+Psychotherapy allows you to talk and work with a psychiatrist, psychologist, social worker, or licensed counselor to figure out ways to deals with stressful or painful issues.

-Sex therapists assist you by encouraging communications, teaching you about sexual fantasies, and helping you focus on sexual stimuli.
+Sex therapists assist you by encouraging communication, teaching you about sexual fantasies, and helping you focus on sexual stimuli.

 There are no known ways to prevent psychosexual dysfunction.

-To help reduce your chances of developing psychosexual dysfunction, take the following steps:
+To help reduce your chances of developing psychosexual dysfunction:

 American Psychological Association